fetchai/uAgents/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## Further comments

-_(If this is a relatively large or complex change, kick off the discussion by explaining why you chose the solution you did, what alternatives you considered, etc....)_
+_(If this is a relatively large or complex change, kick off a discussion by explaining why you chose the solution you did, what alternatives you considered, etc...)._